-We are aware that there are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children.
+- We are aware that there are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children.
 'Reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom;

-- The school does not have a 'no contact' policy as this can leave staff unable to fully support and protect their pupils and students.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom; - The school does not have a 'no contact' policy as this can leave staff unable to fully support and protect their pupils and students.
 The school adopts policies, which allow and support the staff to make appropriate physical contact.
-The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned within the context of the law and should always depend on individual circumstances; and - We understand the risks presented by incidents involving children with Special Educational Needs or Disabilities (SEND), mental health or with medical condition and recognise the additional vulnerability of these groups.
-We consider our duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty and makes reasonable adjustments, and by planning positive and proactive behaviour support, seeks to reduce the occurrence of challenging behaviour and the need to use reasonable force.
+The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned within the context of the law and should always depend on individual circumstances.
+There are three legal justifications for using restraint and theses are if a child is a danger to self, a danger to others or in the process of damaging school equipment.
+Physical restraint should be seen as a last resort and school staff are encouraged to seek alternative strategies such as de-escallation and defusion if they are possible. - We understand the risks presented by incidents involving children with Special Educational Needs or Disabilities (SEND), mental health or with medical condition and recognise the additional vulnerability of these groups.
+We consider our duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination and their Public Sector Equality Duty and makes reasonable adjustments, and by planning positive and proactive behaviour support, seeks to reduce the occurrence of challenging behaviour and the need to use reasonable force.